Learn How to Relax Without Alcohol:...

 3. Progressive Muscle Relaxation

-You'll start by sitting or lying in a comfortable position.
-Then you'll tense a single muscle or muscle group, bringing your attention to that area.
-It's important to keep breathing, and to use gentle tension so you stay safe.
-Next, you'll slowly release the tension and notice how it makes you feel, both physically and emotionally.
-You can repeat this process with muscles anywhere in your body.
-PMR sessions normally last 10–15 minutes.7
+You’ll start by sitting or lying in a comfortable position.
+Then you’ll tense a single muscle or muscle group, bringing your attention to that area.
+Next, you’ll slowly release the muscle tension and notice how it makes you feel, both physically and emotionally.
+You can repeat this process with muscles anywhere in your body, often starting from your toes and working up to your head.

 A stylized illustration of a person with a red headband and earbuds intensely running on a blue treadmill.